jsamrao/chatapp/README.md

 # chatapp

-TCP Server to Client and Client to Client chat.
+TCP mutithreaded server to client and client to client chat.

 Make sure to define PORT and IP in the C++ files.